Reasons to Choose a Pharmaceutical or Medical Device Manufacturing Career in Singapore

 If you want to know more about the industry check out the rest of the resources in our Industry and Job Hunting page.

-If you think you’d be a good fit for a career in pharma, take this quick test to figure out what types of jobs you’d be suitable and which, if any, additional courses you’d need to get you industry-ready.
+If you think you’d be a good fit for a career in pharma, take this quick quiz to figure out what types of jobs you’d be suitable and which, if any, additional courses you’d need to get you industry-ready.

 Of course, if you have any specific questions or would like to talk to someone about your options, get in touch with us for an informal chat.